Marry Me Chicken

 • Sun-Dried Tomatoes: Provide a tangy, concentrated tomato flavor that brightens the dish.

-• Tomato Paste: Intensifies the tomato flavor, giving the sauce a robust and rich dimension.
+• Tomato Paste: Intensifies the tomato flavor.

 • Oregano and Red Pepper Flakes: Add a touch of earthy flavor and a slight kick.